igorpejic/visapi/README.md

 ```

-### Neural Network algorith
+### Neural Network algorithm

 This algorithm performs only one tile placement.
-To get the final solution call the NN predict multiple times.
+To get the final solution calls the NN predict multiple times.

 To train the neural network you can use:
 ```